 Please submit the following:

 - 1 x Video of you singing or rapping any song from a musical written by a Person Of Colour.

 - 1 x Video of you singing or rapping any song written or performed by a Person Of Colour.
 (Song must NOT be from a musical.)

 - 1 x Video of you dancing/ moving to any song written or performed by a Person Of Colour.

-- 1 x Video of you performing a monologue of your choice.
-(It should contrast your SEMI-FINAL monologue.)
+- 1 x Video of you performing a monologue written by a Person Of Colour.
+(Ideally it should contrast your SEMI-FINAL monologue.)

 - 1 x Typed Response to the question: “What does being one of the top 6 Finalists of the inaugural AOC Initiative mean to you?”
 (700 words maximum)